Hariprasath687/PyTorch-Simple-MaskRCNN_Jetson_Nano/README.md

 •	RoIAlign: Maintain current implementation for accuracy

-•	Softmax & Sigmoid Activations: Keep as is for their respective tasks
+•	Softmax & Sigmoid Activations: Kept as is for their respective tasks

 •	Box Head:
     o	Option 1: Replace fully connected layers with 1x1 convolutions